Are "All-Natural" Skincare Products Worth The Hype?

 – Dr. Derek Lohmann

 So you see, it's really not as simple an issue as "pronounceable is better".
 Oily and acne skin need hydrating, exfoliating, anti-inflammatory and anti-bacterial ingredients beyond what items found in your kitchen can offer.
-Sometimes even beyond what all-natural skincare lines at the health food store can offer.
+Most of the time, it's beyond what all-natural skincare lines at the health food store can offer.

-To find out if your skincare routine may be causing your acne problems rather than helping, please fill out my Eval by Email® form !
+To find out if your skincare routine may be causing your acne problems rather than helping, please check out my programs at my acnewhisperer website !

 Like this post ?
 Please share !